Kwan-Liu Ma (馬匡六)

 as a research scientist.
 He joined UC Davis in 1999.

 Professor Ma is presently leading a team of over 25 researchers pursuing research in scientific visualization, information visualization, visual analytics, visualization for storytelling, visualization interface design, and immersive visualization.
-For this significant research accomplishments, Professor Ma received the NSF Presidential Early-Career Research Award (PECASE) in 2000, was elected an IEEE Fellow in 2012, and received the 2013 IEEE VGTC Visualization Technical Achievement Award.
+For his significant research accomplishments, Professor Ma received the NSF Presidential Early-Career Research Award (PECASE) in 2000, was elected an IEEE Fellow in 2012, and received the 2013 IEEE VGTC Visualization Technical Achievement Award.
 Professor Ma has been actively serving the research community by playing leading roles in several professional activities including VizSec, Ultravis, EGPGV, IEEE VIS, IEEE PacificVis, and IEEE LDAV.
-He has served as a papers co-chair for SciVis, InfoVis, EuroVis, PacificVis, and Graph Drawing.
+He has served as papers co-chair for SciVis, InfoVis, EuroVis, PacificVis, and Graph Drawing.
 Professor Ma was an associate editor for the IEEE Transactions on Visualization and Computer Graphics (TVCG) during 2007-2011 and the Journal of Computational Science and Discovery during 2009-2014.
 He presently serves on the editorial boards of the IEEE Computer Graphics and Applications (CG&A), the Journal of Visualization, the Journal of Visual Informatics, and the Journal Computational Visual Media.